mcandre/rez/README.md

 | C        | rez.c           |
 | C++      | rez.cpp         |

+## Triggering the task definition

-When we execute `rez <task names>`..., then rez compiles your task definition to a binary `.rez/bin/delegate-rez[.exe]`.
-The task definition compilation step is itself customizable.
+When we execute `rez <task names>`, then rez compiles your task definition to a binary `.rez/bin/delegate-rez[.exe]`.
+The delegate receives the task names, and processes them according to the task definition code.

 rez automatically discovers the available compiler toolchain.
 Similar to the `cmake` task runner.
 For example, in Windows (COMSPEC), rez uses `vcvars.bat` to enable an MSVC cl.exe environment.
 On UNIX systems like Linux and macOS, rez applies the active `c++` or `cc` compiler, depending on the task definition language.

 rez responds to common C/C++ build environment variables including `CXX`, `CC`, `CPPFLAGS`, `CXXFLAGS`, and `CFLAGS` when building the task definition.
 See [include/](include) for more detail.

+## Defining custom tasks

 Your task definition program has full control over the task tree.

+In this way, rez is designed as a free-form task runner.
+We offer an optional API `rez/rez.hpp` to query build metadata; It is not necessary to include this.
+You can use Boost and other popular libraries.
+The possiblities are endless.

 You can write your own specialized task tree processing algorithm, or simply chain tasks together with ordinary function calls.

 (Includes elided for brevity.
 For more detail, the example app contains fully qualified include directives.)